 Procedures that provide automatic checks on the Group's register and transactions have been active for some time now, in order to mitigate the risk of having customers included in the list of entities subject to restrictions or freezing of assets (black list).
 The Group has also adopted a stricter approach, going beyond the regulatory requirements, by envisaging more detailed assessments of credit and reputational aspects to prevent its involvement, in any capacity, in transactions with counterparties or countries under embargo, even if the transaction is among those permitted by the restrictive provisions issued by the international authorities.
 In 2020, the implementation of the IT interventions identified in the context of the AML IV Directive was completed.
-With reference to the Provisions for the storage and provision of documents, data and information for the fight against money laundering and terrorist financing (issued on 24 March 2020 by the Bank of Italy), the regulatory and procedural alignment activities, some of which already carried out in 2019 on the basis of the information Document) have been completed, in subsequent steps, in February 2021.
+With reference to the Provisions for the storage and provision of documents, data and information for the fight against money laundering and terrorist financing (issued on 24 March 2020 by the Bank of Italy), the regulatory and procedural alignment activities, some of which already carried out in 2019 on the basis of the information available at the time (Italian Legislative Decree 90/2017 transposing the IV AML Directive and consultation Document) have been completed, in subsequent steps, in February 2021.
 The activities of the multi-year programme for the overall review and strengthening of anti-money laundering, embargoes, anti-terrorism and anti-corruption controls at Group level (ENIF Programme - Enabling Integrated Anti Financial Crime) also continued.